 Ambient radiation levels are continuously measured using sensitive thermoluminescent dosimeters (TLDs).
 On-site TLDs, facility perimeter TLDs, and harbor perimeter TLDs are posted at the locations shown in Figure 1.
 The on-site TLDs are posted between where GEORGE WASHINGTON is berthed and the facility perimeter.
 The facility perimeter TLDs are posted at the boundary of U.S. Naval Activities Yokosuka and the City of Yokosuka, while the harbor perimeter TLDs are posted along the waterline of U.S. Naval Activities Yokosuka.
 Control TLDs are posted off-site at the locations shown in Figure 2, between 6 and 32 kilometers from U.S. Fleet Activities Yokosuka.
-These control TLDs are posted to measure naturally occurring background radiation levels.
+These control TLDs are posted to measure background radiation levels.
 All TLDs are posted and read quarterly.

 All TLD results reported are in mSv per calendar quarter.
-In 2010, on-site TLD results ranged from 0.09 mSv1 to 0.15 mSv, with an average of 0.11 mSv.
-Facility perimeter TLD results ranged from 0.10 mSv to 0.15 mSv, with an average of 0.12 mSv.
-Harbor perimeter TLD results ranged from 0.08 mSv to 0.18 mSv, with an average of 0.11 mSv.
-Control TLD results ranged from 0.09 mSv to 0.14 mSv, with an average of 0.11 mSv.
-Comparison of perimeter and on-site TLD data with control TLD data demonstrates that radiation exposure to the general public near this facility is not distinguishable from that due to natural background radiation.
+In 2011, on-site TLD results ranged from 0.11 mSv1 to 0.23 mSv, with an average of 0.17 mSv.
+Facility perimeter TLD results ranged from 0.10 mSv to 0.25 mSv, with an average of 0.17 mSv.
+Harbor perimeter TLD results ranged from 0.10 mSv to 0.28 mSv, with an average of 0.16 mSv.
+Control TLD results ranged from 0.09 mSv to 0.21 mSv, with an average of 0.15 mSv.
+As a result of radioactive fallout from the Fukushima Daiichi reactor accidents, measured radiation levels during the second quarter of 2011 for on-site, perimeter, and control TLDs were about 70% higher than historical averages.
+Radiation levels in the third and fourth quarters decreased, but were still about 35% above historical averages.
+These levels are consistent with the decay of iodine-131 and cesium-134 from Fukushima fallout.
+These increases in radiation levels were not associated with U.S. naval nuclear-powered ship operations.
+Comparison of perimeter and on-site TLD data with control TLD data demonstrates that radiation exposure to the general public near this facility is not distinguishable from that due to background radiation.